From £1,375pp

 Your holiday includes

-All inclusive Prestige: All meals
+- All meals

-One à la carte dinner per week
+- One á la carte dinner per week

 Return transfers direct to your hotel